Welcome to the Village of Asharoken. We are located on the North Shore of Long Island in western Suffolk County, New York.

 To view the full schedule of Board of Trustees meetings, click on "Government" above, then "Trustees Meetings" or

-Except as otherwise noted, all Board of Trustees meetings are held at 7:30pm at Asharoken Village Hall, 1 Asharoken Avenue, Asharoken, NY.
-Work session meetings are held at 3pm.
+Except as otherwise noted, all regular Board of Trustees meetings are held at 6:30pm at Asharoken Village Hall, 1 Asharoken Avenue, Asharoken, NY.
+Special/Work Session meetings are generally held in the afternoon.
 All meetings are open to the public.

 The following meeting minutes of the Asharoken Board of Trustees are now online:

 Minutes are posted on this website as they become available.

 Contact the Village Clerk if you have any questions.

 Archived minutes, as well as the full Board of Trustees meeting schedule, can be found by clicking on "Government" above, then "Trustees Meetings" or